Kolaiyuthir Kaalam

 Kolaiyuthir Kaalam is a 2019 Indian Tamil-language horror thriller film directed by Chakri Toleti and produced by V. Mathiyalagan.
-A remake of the 2016 American film Hush, where a deaf and mute woman must fight for her life when a killer appears at her door.
-It stars Nayanthara, Bhumika Chawla, Pratap K. Pothen, and Rohini Hattangadi and began production in November 2016.
+A remake of the 2016 American film Hush, it follows a deaf-mute woman who must fight for her life when a killer appears at her door.
+The film, starring Nayanthara, Bhumika Chawla, Pratap Pothen, and Rohini Hattangadi, began production in November 2016.
 The film was released on 9 August 2019.
-The film was a disaster at the box office.
-The film was remade again by Toleti in Hindi as Khamoshi (2019), which released before this film.
-It was Toleti's last film as a director.
+A Hindi version Khamoshi (2019), also directed by Toleti, was released before this film.

 Plot

 Shruthi is a deaf and mute girl who grew up in an orphanage in Chennai.
 Impressed with her personality and talent, a millionaire from the UK adopts her and makes her his legal heir.
-When Shruthi arrives in London, after the death of her adopted mother, trouble arises in the form of a home invasion.
-A strange man chases Shruthi inside the bungalow after killing all of the houses staff, along with Anand, and also sets the will on fire.
-After being chased, Shruthi attempts to kill the man but Mrs. Anand steps in and shoots him.
+When she arrives in London, after the death of her adopted mother, trouble arises in the form of a home invasion.
+A strange man chases her inside the bungalow after killing all of the house staff, along with Anand, and also sets the will on fire.
+After being chased, she attempts to kill the man but Mrs. Anand steps in and shoots him.
 It is revealed that Mrs. Anand set up the attack in order to take all the assets for herself.
 When Shruthi refuses to agree to her demands, Mrs. Anand shoots her in the shoulder.
-The masked man wakes up and kills Mrs. Anand.
+He wakes up and kills Mrs. Anand.
 The following day, the police show up while Shruthi is waiting.
 Paramedics take her into the ambulance, and the masked man is missing.
 When getting medical attention in the ambulance, the paramedic has a skull tattoo and Shruthi seems distraught.
 The film ends without showing if Shruthi dies and the true identity of the masked man remains undisclosed.